 Best for Voltage Conversion: BESTEK 220V to 110V Converter/Adapter

 As mentioned earlier, if you’re heading to a country with a different mains power voltage to your home country, you need to carefully check the specifications of whatever you plan to plug into it.
-If it can’t handle the new voltage on its own, you’ll need a voltage converter to avoid damaging or destroying it.
+If it can’t handle the new voltage on its own, you’ll need a voltage converter to avoid damaging it.

 This BESTEK model converts the 220-240v standard commonly used in Europe, Asia, and Oceania, to the 110v supply used in North America and a few other places.
 It’s not designed for high-draw devices like hair dryers and straighteners, but smaller gadgets like electric toothbrushes should be fine.